 Why is Yorkshire Terrier Temperament essential to know about?

 The Yorkshire Terrier emerged as a breed in the 19th century from combining different Terrier breeds.
 These include the Skye, Dandie Dinmont, Maltese, Manchester, and the extinct breeds of Clydesdale and Leeds.
-Yorkshire Terrier is not as small as the dog we have today.
+The Yorkshire Terrier is not as small as the dog we have today.

 Without a doubt, this was the reason why Yorkshire Terriers have such a temperament.
 They behave similarly to larger breeds of dogs.